shafiyyahwan/CSC3700_RainDetectionAlertSystem/README.md

 # Rain Alert and Detection System for Laundry

 ## 📌 Project Overview
-This is an Arduino-based project developed as part of the **CSC3700 Embedded System Development** course.
+This is an Arduino-based project developed as part of the **CSC3700 Embedded System Programming** course.
 The system uses various hardware components to detect rainfall, record accurate timestamps, and store data for later analysis.

 ## ✨ Features